daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Parent: REQ-TRAQ-SWH-3

-##### REQ-TRAQ-SWL-17 Deleted requirements.
+##### REQ-TRAQ-SWL-17 Deleted requirements

 Deleted requirements are requirements that do not apply anymore (e.g. they are obsolete).
-Deleted requirements SHALL be marked by changing the title to "Deleted", for example "REQ-TRAQ-SWL-15 Deleted"
+A requirement can be marked as deleted by replacing or prefixing the title with `DELETED`, for example: `REQ-TRAQ-SWL-15 DELETED`.

-Deleted requirements SHALL not be checked for completeness and all the tasks associated with them SHALL be closed as WONTFIX.
-All references to a deleted requirement SHALL be marked as errors.
+Deleted requirements SHALL not be checked for completeness.
+All references to a deleted requirement SHALL be reported as errors.

 ###### Attributes:
-- Rationale: continuous requirement numbering helps ensure that no requirements were accidentally skipped and completely deleting requirements would create gaps in the numbering.
+- Rationale: Continuous requirement numbering helps ensure that no requirements were accidentally skipped and completely deleting requirements would create gaps in the numbering.
-- Verification: Unit test.
+- Verification: Unit test
-- Safety impact: None.
+- Safety impact: None
 - Parent: REQ-TRAQ-SWH-3